Published May 16, 2013

 We think this pattern improves the readability and maintainability of our scripting code.
 It’s also useful for other highly sequential code, but only where the wiring complexity is high, since otherwise it’s better to use subVI’s or just spread the code out horizontally.

-*The VI Scripting Pattern is now on the LabVIEW Tools Network, grab the MGI Library and look in the Application Control subpalette for the Merge VI.
+*The VI Scripting Pattern is now on the NI Tools Network, grab the MGI Library and look in the Application Control subpalette for the Merge VI.